jython/book/chapter19.rst

 In the end, thread locals are an interesting aside.
 They do not work really at all in a task-oriented model, because you don't want to associate context with a worker thread that will be assigned to arbitrary tasks.
 This really would just make for a confused mess.
+But they might be useful in certain cases; just remember these caveats.

 No Global Interpreter Lock